darkblockgaming/darkblockgaming.github.io/markdowns/Custom3dTotem.md

 ---

-## 📚 Hole Filler Add-on Documentation
+## 📚 Custom 3D Totem Documentation

 After installing and activating the **Hole Filler** add-on you must type **`?hf`** in the chat.
 This step is very important and this will give you the tools or items needed to use and customise the add-on.